Etheostoma osburni: Conservation

 E. osburni has a limited geographic range, it has been recorded in more than 10 locations and does not have a severely fragmented distribution, so it has been designated a near-threatened species on the IUCN Red List.
 In 2018, US Fish and Wildlife Service designated it as a federally protected endangered species.
 It is probably declining, however, due to threats from human activity.
 It prefers clear, unsilted waters, and increases in silt and sediment may reduce populations by reducing tolerable habitat.

 Taxonomy and etymology

 E. osburni was first formally described as Poecilichthys osburni in 1932 by the American ichthyologists Carl Leavitt Hubbs and Milton Bernhard Trautman with the type locality given as Stony Creek which is a tributary of the Greenbrier River in Pocahontas County, West Virginia.
 The specific name honors the American zoologist Raymond Carroll Osburn (1872–1955).
-The candy darter is considered to be closely related to the variegated darter (E. variatum).
+The candy darter is considered to be closely related to the variegate darter (E. variatum).